|

 sent to the printer.

-- Actual storage occurs when you press the 'P' or 'p' key, or select
+Analysis results are transferred to temporary storage in a memory table when you press the 'P' or 'p' key, or select OUTPUT RESULTS.

 Back to top